-Excellence in Exhibition Label Writing Competition 2018 Overview and Guidelines
+Excellence in Exhibition Label Writing Competition 2019 Overview and Guidelines

-Excellent exhibition labels are clear, concise, and captivating.
+Excellent exhibition label copy is clear, concise, and captivating.
 This combination is not easily achieved, and the writers and editors who craft the best label copy often go unrecognized.
-This competition is designed to showcase examples of outstanding label writing, identify innovative approaches, highlight best practices, and help us learn from one another.
+This competition is designed to showcase examples of outstanding label writing, highlight best practices, and help us learn from one another.
+The competition seeks to recognize excellence in the composition of label text.
+Jurors do not consider design or graphic treatments in their evaluation.
 The competition is sponsored by CurCom in cooperation with EdCom and NAME.
-2018 marks the sixth year of the competition's partnership with the University of Washington's Museology Graduate Program.
+2019 marks the sixth year of the competition's partnership with the University of Washington's Museology Graduate Program.